openstack/kolla/doc/source/admin/image-building.rst

    kolla-build

-By default, the above command would build all images based on a CentOS Stream image.
+By default, the above command would build all images based on a Rocky Linux image.

 The operator can change the base distro with the ``-b`` option: